-The most common method of installation is onto masonry party/separating walls using our Maxi Resilient Bars.
+The most common method of installation of residential soundproofing is onto masonry party/separating walls using our Maxi Resilient Bars.
 Typically, the 30mm deep Maxi Resilient Bars are installed horizontally across the wall at 600mm centres and then 25mm Maxi Slab insulation is placed in between the bars to provide a home soundproofing layer.
 17mm Maxiboard is then screw fixed to the face of the Maxi Resilient Bars using 3.9mm x 30mm Maxi Screws and then a layer of plasterboard is fitted over the Maxiboard.
 The plasterboard can then be finished and decorated to match the existing room.
 In total, using this method of soundproofing walls, the loss of room space is generally around 60mm and the improvement achieved around 10dB, which represents a halving of the subjective loudness of the noise.

 If the requirement is to reduce impact sound travelling to the apartment/flat below then the best solution is to use an acoustic flooring product beneath the floor finish.